CagatayAkkas/Chainlink-VRF-Random-Number-Generator-Upwork/README.md

    <img width="415" alt="image" src="https://github.com/CagatayAkkas/VRF-Random-Number-Generator-Upwork/assets/108520279/05e96724-21e1-40a2-9288-86d45f335cf4">

-   +Wait for the response of Chainlink VRF
+   +Wait for the response from Chainlink VRF.

 ### Result

-You will be able to get a verifiable random number.
-And for being sure you can see the transaction happened with the link that appear on the screen.
+You will receive a verifiably random number.
+You can verify the transaction by clicking the link that appears on the screen.

 <img width="379" alt="image" src="https://github.com/CagatayAkkas/VRF-Random-Number-Generator-Upwork/assets/108520279/62e347fd-3750-40f6-a936-cab780d13b5b">